Datwendo/Orchard-ClientConnector/README.md

  Limitations:
  This version only support the Cloud Connector without its options: Data Storage, Cloud Storage, Publish Subscribe.
  An extended version will include these options as new features in the module.

-Concerning Data Storage Branch:

-This version fully supports the Data Storage option for Orchard, it works in conjonction with Connector Feeder and Connector Listener.
-Find extended documentation in these modules.
-This branch should be merged in Master as soon as the Orchard pull problem is solved This branch has a dependency on the module 'Datwendo.ContentHelpers' you can download in the Utilities repo here.

  License: New BSD License